Practical Backups with Cloudstic Profiles

 auth_ref: google-work

-- auth entries define reusable cloud login settings
+- auth entries define reusable cloud login configuration

 cloudstic profile list